 - 1 Tbsp butter or bacon fat or half of each

 - 4 cups chopped cremini mushrooms about 8-10 large mushrooms

 - 2 cups shredded sharp white cheddar cheese reserve some for garnish

 - cracked black pepper

 - shredded old cheddar

 - Finely dice onion and garlic.
-Add to large pot and sauté in bacon fat or butter until softening.
-Add chopped mushrooms and continue to sauté until most of the moisture is released and mushrooms are starting to brown.
+Add to mushrooms and continue to sauté until garlic and onion is fragrant and softened.

 - Add butter and flour and stir until combined well with the mushrooms.

-- Pour in chicken broth and simmer a few minutes, stirring until the sauce begins to thicken.
+- Pour in chicken broth and bring to a boil.
+Add broth, bay leaf and Worchestershire and simmer for 15 or 20 minutes.
 Add milk, Worcestershire, bay leaf and salt and pepper to taste.
 Simmer on low for about 15 minutes, stirring occasionally.

 - Shred cheese.
 Remove soup from heat and stir in 1 1/2 cups of cheese, reserving the rest for garnish.